xanimo/HWI-dogecoin/docs/examples/dogecoin-core-usage.rst

       ]
     }

 You can give this out to people as you normally would.
-When coins are sent to it, you will see them in your Bitcoin Core wallet as watch-only.
+When coins are sent to it, you will see them in your Dogecoin Core wallet as watch-only.

 Sending
 =======

 To send Bitcoin, we will use ``walletcreatefundedpsbt``.
-This will create a Partially Signed Bitcoin Transaction which is funded by inputs from the wallets (i.e. your watching only inputs selected with Bitcoin Core's coin selection algorithm).
+This will create a Partially Signed Bitcoin Transaction which is funded by inputs from the wallets (i.e. your watching only inputs selected with Dogecoin Core's coin selection algorithm).
 This PSBT can be used with HWI to produce a signed PSBT which can then be finalized and broadcast.

 For example, suppose I am sending to 1 BTC to bc1q257z5t76hedc36wmmzva05890ny3kxd7xfwrgy.
 First I create a funded psbt with BIP 32 derivation paths to be included::

-    $ src/bitcoin-cli -rpcwallet=hwicoldcard walletcreatefundedpsbt '[]' '[{"bc1q257z5t76hedc36wmmzva05890ny3kxd7xfwrgy":1}]' 0 '{"includeWatching":true}' true
+    $ src/dogecoin-cli -rpcwallet=hwicoldcard walletcreatefundedpsbt '[]' '[{"bc1q257z5t76hedc36wmmzva05890ny3kxd7xfwrgy":1}]' 0 '{"includeWatching":true}' true
     {
       "psbt": "cHNidP8BAHECAAAAAU8KWkCU7H4MYBiZHmLey6FavV3L3xLfy4tVEZoubx+2AAAAAAD+////AgDh9QUAAAAAFgAUVTwqL9q+W4jp29iZ19DlfMkbGb78eNcXAAAAABYAFLHuX3WRuPs3ypeQOziNw5qFlBH8AAAAAAABAR8AZc0dAAAAABYAFOHBlVRAplXb3rO39IoSBvhnGZEvIgYCIyDxz3Lnuizva+MtdJPOO9TGoldf5RziYDd63BZWA9QYgDjs2VQAAIABAACAAAAAgAAAAAAAAAAAAAAiAgP0HMQ2K693zCXTCudBUzemDhxLmFGETOnAV7vgDz2r9RiAOOzZVAAAgAEAAIAAAACAAQAAAAAAAAAA",
       "fee": 0.00002820,